jo824/using-kit/using-go/second.md

 - a standard library approach
 - swapping out the default serveMux (router)
 - Go kit approach to organizing our microservice
-- what features we expect in a production ready microservice #TODO

 By the end it is my hope that you will have enough information to accurately assess using Go in your own work.
 Also, enough knowledge of Go to confidently build your own service from scratch.